albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 ```

 Local notifications (as the detections history) are divided in two group/kind, as the paper did: "attacks" and "unusual traffic" <br/>
-This information is retrieved by the Detection Algorithm and carried by the server in the client, which basically shows the respective message.
+This information is defined by the Detection Algorithm and than the app basically shows the respective message.

 ```js
 async function showLocalNotification(id, kindMessage = "NODATA", CANMessage) {